AmpereComputing/Jetson-on-Ampere/README.md

 To prepare for compiling OpenCV, proper environment should be set up on both Ampere and Jetson systems.
 Key requirements include OS(Ubuntu 20.04 for ARM), GPU driver, Docker, Nvidia container toolkit, CUDA/cuDNN.
 For Jetson, installing nvidia-jetpack will automatically include proper OS, GPU driver, Docker and Nvidia container toolkit.
 Using NVIDIA NGC CUDA for L4T container on Jetson will enable CUDA/cuDNN.
-For Ampere ADLink Development Kit, most key requirements need to be installed step-by-step, and using NVIDIA NGC CUDA container will enable CUDA/cuDNN.
+For Ampere Altra Developer Platform, most key requirements need to be installed step-by-step, and using NVIDIA NGC CUDA container will enable CUDA/cuDNN.
 All installation details are documented below.

 For additional components and libraries needed to compile OpenCV will be installed via the ```install.sh``` script.

 ### System setup
-**ADLink Ampere Altra Developer Platform, with 64 Core Ampere Altra processor.**
+**Ampere Altra Developer Platform, with 64 Core Ampere Altra processor.**

 •	Ubuntu 20.04.2 LTS (GNU/Linux 5.15.0-76-generic aarch64).